limbario/typescript-sdk/packages/api/README.md

     token: result.data.token,
 }, "Success!
 You can deliver the token and webrtcUrl to RemoteControl component from @limbar/ui in your frontend!");
 ```

+## Region Client

+It is used to communicate with a given region, such as `eu-north1`, to manage instances and their tokens as shown above.

+It's effectively a wrapper around code generated from [Limbar OpenAPI](./openapi/region.yaml).
+See the code in [index.ts](./src/region/index.ts).

+## Instance Client

+It is used to communicate directly with an instance in server environment, regardless of whether it's
+Android emulator or iOS simulator.
+For example, you can request a screenshot of a running instance at any time.

+It's based on standard WebSocket messages.
+See the code in [index.ts](./src/instance/index.ts).